-We recognise the support carers provide towards strong and sustained communities.
-We will deliver access to support so that carers can maintain their wellbeing in a healthy caring role and live a happy balanced life.
+We recognise the important role that carers provide in supporting the welfare of others.
+We will deliver access to support so that carers can maintain their wellbeing and lead as full a life as possible alongside their caring role.

 The Carers’ Delivery Partnership will improve the quality of life of carers in Central Bedfordshire by:

 - providing access to information and flexible services

 - support carers to avoid financial hardship because of their caring role

 - protect young carers from inappropriate caring roles

-National Carers’ Strategy and Central Bedforshire Carers’ Strategy
+National Carers’ Strategy and Central Bedfordshire Carers’ Strategy

 The Carers Strategy from GOV.UK (link opens in new window) details how local authorities, health trusts and other agencies work with local communities and carers to improve the services and support available to them.